 All applicants must submit a statement of academic purpose.
 Please compose a succinct statement of approximately 1,000 words describing your past academic work and preparation related to your intended field of study, your plans for graduate study at Columbia, and your subsequent career objectives.

-As a student who major in political science, I developed a preliminary understanding of quantitative methods in political science in the course Quantitative Research Methods.
-I collected data from the several open datasets and employed the linear regression model to examine the relationship between the two-round electoral system and democratic performance as the final paper of this class.gained insights in (这里是学生加的感想，不知道有没有更具体专业的表达？) 在收集数据，尝试进行回归分析的过程中，我感受到了定量研究的魅力。这篇文章后来won the third prize of excellent thesis, 也进一步encouraged me to employ quantitative methods for 其他研究.
+As a student major in political science, my interest in the application of quantitative methods in social sciences developed in the course Quantitative Research Methods.
+For the course final project, I gathered data from the several open datasets and applied the linear regression model to examine the relationship between the two-round electoral system and democratic performance, through which, I realized that quantitative methods could not only handle the large volume of data, but also extract valuable conclusions via refined modeling.
+The final paper later won the third prize of excellent thesis, and further encouraged me to employ quantitative methods for other researches.

-Throughout my undergraduate years, my research interest lies in the field of authoritarian institutions, with a focus on the origins and operations of political institutions in China.
+My substantial field interest lies in the authoritarian institutions, with a focus on the origins and operations of political institutions in China.
 I am particularly interested in the People’s Congress system, the legislative branch of China.
-I once participated in a project as a research assistant to use Python to scrape data from official websites and established an original dataset containing over 7,000 suggestions submitted by deputies of seven provincial People’s Congresses in China.
-It is during this research assistantship thatd. （我初步掌握了data scraping的方法？进一步激发了我对data science的兴趣？待商榷）
+During the research assistantship at the Center for Election and People’s Congress System Studies, I was tasked with collecting over 7,000 suggestions submitted by deputies of seven provincial People’s Congresses in China and organizing the text into a dataset.
+Using web scraping via Python, I completed this laborious work in an automatic fashion, which remains me that knowing the structure of data could largely accelerate the collection process.
+Therefore, I plan to enhance my data collecting and cleaning skills through the course Modern Data Structure at QMSS program, which would pave the way for my future research in comparative politics.